Egypt President Praises Donald Trump’s “Unique Personality” In First White House Visit

-President Donald Trump corned TV news this morning, and late-night monologues tonight, when he effusively welcomed Egypt’s President Abdel Fattah el-Sissi, who predecessor Barack Obama would not invite to the White House.
+President Donald Trump corned TV news this morning, and late-night monologues tonight, when he effusively welcomed Egypt’s President Abdel Fattah el-Sisi, who predecessor Barack Obama would not invite to the White House.

 Calling him someone who has been “very close to me from the first time I met him,” Trump noted he met el-Sissi while campaigning, adding, “hopefully, you will like me a lot more.”

-To which el-Sissi replied, “Since we met last September, I have had a deep appreciation and admiration of your unique personality.”
+To which el-Sisi replied, “Since we met last September, I have had a deep appreciation and admiration of your unique personality.”

 Trump, who judges success of White House visits in terms of minutes, boasted this first greeting upon arrival was supposed to be a “quick meeting” but wound up lasting much longer.
 Trump said similar when he came to White House as POTUS-elect to meet with President Barack Obama.